Our servers IPS and names, just for reference:

 In our case: control01

 We are going to install the K3s version of Kubernetes, that is lightweight enough for out single board computers to handle.
-Use the following command to download and initialize K3s master node.
-We pasted - server into the command to tell it that we will be adding another master nodes.
+Use the following command to download and initialize K3s’ master node.
+We pasted the --server into the command to tell it that we will be adding additional master nodes:

 curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644 --disable servicelb --token some_random_password --node-taint CriticalAddonsOnly=true:NoExecute --bind-address 192.168.0.10 --disable-cloud-controller --disable local-storage

 - --write-kubeconfig-mode 644 - This is the mode that we want to use for the kubeconfig file.
 Its optional, but needed if you want to connect to Rancher manager later on.

 - --disable servicelb - This is the flag that we want to use to disable the service load balancer.
 (We will use metallb instead)